NethermindEth/docs/docs/get-started/installing-nethermind.md

 ## Running Nethermind {#running}

 :::warning Important
-A [consensus client](consensus-clients.md) of your choice must be running before you start Nethermind.
+- A [consensus client](consensus-clients.md) of your choice must be running before you start Nethermind.
+- Please check out the [security considerations](../fundamentals/security.md) before using Nethermind for critical operations.
 :::

 Nethermind is mainly controlled by command line options (aka arguments or flags).